 1. git pull master 2. get checkout -b new_branch 3. git revert -m 1 37dsd67a48ed2fs1119c184ac7815fc8f3a7967c1

-where 3rd line is crucial, it reverts the revert merge we made to mainline parent number or as it says in docs
+where 3rd line is crucial (find the hash of merge commit), this lines reverts the revert merge we made, "m" option is an mainline parent number, or as it says in docs

 Usually you cannot revert a merge because you do not know which side of the merge should be considered the mainline.
 This option specifies the parent number (starting from 1) of the mainline and allows revert to reverse the change relative to the specified parent.